 These are a few of my favorite things

-My personal list of favorite self-care things includes the following twelve items:
+My personal list of favorite self-care things includes the following 12 items:

-- Practicing balanced breathing for ten minutes.
-All you need to do is sit comfortably, with an upright spine, and breathe in on your count of six, and then breathe out, on your count of six.
+- Practicing balanced breathing for 10 minutes.
+All you need to do is sit comfortably, with an upright spine, and breathe in on your count of six, and then breathe out on your count of six.
 It is one of the most simple and powerful exercises I know for changing one’s state.

 - Drinking in the colors of all the beautiful flowers and trees when walking in nature.